9d8dev/ab/README.md

 ![example](https://github.com/9d8dev/ab-testing-statsig-app-router-template/assets/95453018/cacf446e-af47-419c-8024-79dfa797d301)

 EXAMPLE:

 ```
 export const EXPERIMENT = nextjs_test;
 ```

+Add a parameter to your experiment called `bucket`.
 Name your buckets.
 For simplicity, keep the name of your control variable as the default `control`.
 It doesn't matter what your name your variation, this page will be statically generated at build time. _See image below for example._

 <img width="1502" alt="Screenshot 2023-07-18 at 11 07 58 AM" src="https://github.com/9d8dev/ab-testing-statsig-app-router-template/assets/95453018/a964091e-0d84-450a-92fc-c0951241fecd">